Semiclassical states for coupled nonlinear Schr\"{o}dinger equations with a critical frequency

-where $m_{x_{0}}$ is the ground state energy level of the limiting system.
-When $\beta>0$ is relatively small, they constructed a family of solutions of (\ref{question2}) which concentrates to a positive vector solution.
-For the large $\beta>0$ case, Shi and Wang \cite{Shi} showed the positive ground state solution of (\ref{question2}) and concentrate near the minimum points of potential functions.
+where $m(x_{0})$ is the ground state energy level of the limiting system.
+When $\beta>0$ is relatively small, they constructed a family of solutions to (\ref{question2}) which converge to a positive vector solution.
+For the large $\beta>0$ case, Shi and Wang \cite{Shi} showed the existence of positive ground state solution of (\ref{question2}) concentrating near the minimum points of potential functions.
 They also showed that multiple positive concentration solutions exist when the topological structure of the set of minimum points satisfies certain condition.
-We also refer to \cite{LW,Po,Wei} for the study of \ref{question2} when $\beta<0$. \
+We also refer to \cite{LW,Po,Wei} for the study of (\ref{question2}) when $\beta<0$. \

 Note that in all works mentioned above, they all assumed that $a(x)$ and $b(x)$ are positive bounded away from 0.
 In this paper, we consider the semi-classical in the critical frequency case \ For the large $\beta>0$ case, Chen and Zou \cite{CZ} assumed $a(x)$ and $b(x)$ are non-negative and may vanish at someplace and decay to $0$ at infinity.
-They proved the existence of positive solutions for \ref{question2} which concentrated around local minima of the potentials as $\varepsilon\rightarrow0$ under suitable conditions on the behaviour of $a(x)$ and $b(x)$.
+They proved the existence of positive solutions for (\ref{question2}) which concentrate around local minima of the potentials as $\varepsilon\rightarrow0$ under suitable conditions on the behaviour of $a(x)$ and $b(x)$.
 Lucia and Tang \cite{MZ} obtained synchronized solutions which trapped near zero sets of the potentials for $n-$coupled system under some conditions.
-In \cite{TZW}, Tang and Wang obtained multi-scale segregated positive solutions which are trapped near the nondegenerate critical points as well as the zero set of potentials by using Lyapunov-Scjmidt reduction method.
-Tang and Xie \cite{TX} studied $a(x)$ and $b(x)$ admits several common isolated connected components by using spectral analysis.
+In \cite{TZW}, Tang and Wang obtained multi-scale segregated positive solutions which are trapped near the nondegenerate critical points as well as the zero set of potentials by using the Lyapunov-Scjmidt reduction method.
+Tang and Xie \cite{TX} studied $a(x)$ and $b(x)$ admitted several common isolated connected components by using spectral analysis.
 They obtained the existence synchronized positive vector solutions which are trapped in a neighbourhood of the zero set of potentials and also the local maximum points of potentials for $\varepsilon$ small.

 \